SDGforskning/sdg-strings/SDG02_query_action_WoS.md

   (
       ("end hunger" OR "ending hunger" OR "ends hunger" OR "world hunger" OR "hunger and poverty" OR "poverty and hunger" OR "famine$"
-      OR "malnutrition" OR "malnourish*"
-      OR "kwashiorkor" OR "marasmus"
-      OR "inadequate vitamin$" OR "anaemia" OR "anemia" OR
-        ("deficien*"
-        NEAR/3
-            ("vitamin$" OR "micronutrient$" OR "iron" OR "iodine" OR "nutritional" OR "dietary"
-            )
-        )
-      OR
-        (
-          ("stunting" OR "stunted" OR "wasting")
-          NEAR/15
-              ("child*" OR "infant$")
-        )
       OR "food insecurity"
       )
     NEAR/5